-Why choose Geographic Information Systems (GIS) at PCC?
+Why choose GIS and Geospatial Technologies at PCC?

 The Oregon Employment Department reports the average annual salary of GIS-skilled geographers in the Portland area is between $70,000 and $80,000.